This week I am talking to you about batching your work and getting ahead.

 Hello and welcome to episode 31 Of the Kaz Johnson show, my name is Kaz Johnson and I am the blogger behind Kazjohnson.com and the Kaz Academy.
 The Kaz Academy is the place to be if you are planning, building or growing your online business with online courses and a membership programme.
 You can learn more about what I do at Kazjohnson.com

-Today I am talking about why batching your work helps productivity and getting ahead saves a severe amount of stress.
+Just a quickie today, however, today I am talking about why batching your work helps productivity and getting ahead saves a severe amount of stress.

 Some time ago I got sick, I got the flu and felt ill for weeks.
 I usually work on a week to week basis, producing my blogs, podcasts and course lessons each week as I go along.
 Which is fine, until something happens, like getting sick.